jmjuanes/siimple/packages/siimple-css/MIGRATING.md

 # v3.x.x to v4.x.x

 The first remarkable change is that we have change our npm package from `siimple` to `@siimple/css`.
-Also, we have extraacted the experimental styles introduced in `v3.2.0` to a new package called `@siimple/experiments`.
+Also, we have extracted the experimental modules introduced in `v3.2.0` to a new package called `@siimple/experiments`.

 Here are the steps that you need to migrate: